pengshiqi/blog/source/_posts/Dimension-Reduction-using-PCA-and-t-SNE.md

 ---
 title: Dimension Reduction using PCA and t-SNE
 date: 2018-03-05 17:11:13
-tags: [Machine Learning, Python]
+tags:
+- Machine Learning
+- Python
-categories: [Machine Learning, Python]
+categories:
+- 学习
 ---

 Most datasets have a high number of dimensions along which the data is distributed.
 It is key to understand how to visualize high-dimensional datasets.
 This can be achieved using techniques known as dimensionality reduction.
 This post will focus on two techniques: PCA and t-SNE.